sian504/camera_and_curls/README.md

 The navbar and menu items are positioned in the top right of the screen.
 It consists of 3 links on the desktop view for each available page and has been condensed into a hamburger menu for tablet and mobile.
 I chose this menu for the smaller screens as the text for the menu items was showing as quite small and could have been an issue for users when trying to navigate.

+This satisfies the user story: As a first time user, I want to navigate a clear and intuitive portfolio, so I can easily explore different sections, such as the photographer's different categories of work and their contact page.

 ### Image slideshow

 ![Slideshow](assets/images/features-slideshow.png)

 The slideshow takes up most of the real estate on the homepage on all devices.
 It carousels 4 visually striking images that are designed to entice the user to click on the portfolio call to action button to take a look at the rest of the collection.
 The slideshow does automatically display each image and there are 'next and previous' buttons should the user want to find the image they want to look at.

+This satisfies the user story: As a first time user, I want to see a visually appealing portfolio, so I can quickly understand the photographer's style.

 ### Portfolio

 ![Portolio](assets/images/features-portfolio.png)

 The portfolio page is laid out by country and displays a H2 heading stating the name of the country and 4 thumbnail images with a description of each underneath.
 The user is able to click these thumbnails to see a larger size of the photo if they want to.
 This slideshow is responsive and is laid out slightly different on the mobile and tablet to ensure that the user can still look at the photos without having to enlarge them if they want.

+This also satisfies the user story: As a first time user, I want to see a visually appealing portfolio, so I can quickly understand the photographer's style and also: As a first time user, I want to view high-quality images in a responsive image gallery, so I can enjoy the photographer's work on any device without sacrificing image quality.

 ### About/ Contact page